microelly2/freecad-pluginloader/README.md

 # freecad-pluginloader

+#
+#
+# version for local install
+#

 Install
 -------

-create the directory AppHomePath/Mod/plugins
+create the directory UserAppData/Mod/plugins

 download the zipfile  of the complete project to your computer.

 unzip it  - you will get a directotry freecad-pluginloader-master

-move the content of this directory  into  AppHomePath/Mod/plugins
+move the content of this directory  into  UserAppData/Mod/plugins

 you can modify this file if you want: pluginloaderconfig.yaml